Xichen297/Xichen297/README.md

-Xi_chen, Postgraduate student in Dalian Maritime University.
+Postgraduate student in Dalian Maritime University.
-Major in Information and Communication Engineering in Postgraduate stage.
+Major in Information and Communication Engineering.

 <!---
 Xichen297/Xichen297 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.